Scholarships

 Email completed applications, including ALL supporting documents, to our Vice President.

 Applications must be received by the Regina Ringette Scholarship Selection Committee by April 30.
-The Scholarship Selection Committee will use the following selection criteria to determine the scholarship recipients.
-Scholarship Selection Criteria Guide
+The Scholarship Selection Committee will use the following selection criteria to determine the scholarship recipients: Scholarship Selection Criteria Guide

 U19AA Bandits Ringette Scholarship